Real inspirations from real life

 Gregg grew up in the kind of New York suburb that pretended it wasn’t connected to the city (an hour from Manhattan if traffic behaved.)
 Three minutes from woods that felt older than zoning laws.
 He rode his bike everywhere.
 Knew which drainage tunnels echoed.

 He’s been married thirty years.
 Two kids, both in college.
-Draining him dry.
+Scouting extraordinaire.
 The house is quiet now in a way that feels less like peace and more like something waiting.

 Gregg has never learned how to say no. He volunteered for Scouts.
 Then more Scouts.
 Then committees.
 Then boards.
 Then whatever needed a warm body and a steady hand.
 Then his wacko brother-in-law and his stupid audio stories.